Moving to assisted living is a complex and often heart-wrenching decision for caregivers.

 When that happens, it may be financially necessary to move to an assisted living community.

-Assisted living costs are high as well, but may be more affordable than the amount of in-home care that’s needed.
+Assisted living costs are also high, but may be more affordable than the amount of in-home care that’s needed.

 5. You’re overwhelmed by chronic, severe caregiver stress